 The US dollar has been better bid ever since US inflation data last week surprised to the upside and showed consumer prices surged to their highest rate since 1990.
-Investors now expected that the Federal Reserve will taper their QE programme at a faster pace.
-More hawkishly, some observers even expect that the Fed could potentially hike interest rates sooner than first anticipated in the markets.
+Investors expects that the Federal Reserve will taper their QE programme at a faster pace.
+More hawkishly, some observers even expect that the Fed could potentially hike interest rates sooner than first anticipated.

 Fed speakers spur on the USD bulls

 Also spurring up-the US dollar bulls was the well-known hawk, St. Louis Federal Reserve bank president James Bullard.
 “If inflation happens to go away we are in great shape for that.
 If inflation doesn’t go away as quickly as many are currently anticipating it is going to be up to the (Federal Open Market Committee) to keep inflation under control,” Bullard said on Bloomberg Television.

 “The inflation rate is quite high,” Bullard said.
 “It behooves the committee to tack in a more hawkish direction in the next couple of meetings so that we are managing the risk of inflation appropriately.”